withastro/roadmap/active-rfcs/0000-recursive-components.md

 but there's nothing else in Astro yet that leverages `astro:` prefixes as components.

-By contrast, using `const Self = Astro.self` is more explicit, requiring a bit more work to tap into an advanced feature, which was marginally preferred by some in the discussion group.
+By contrast, using `Astro.self` is more explicit, requiring a bit more work to tap into an advanced feature, which was marginally preferred by some in the discussion group.
 Also providing incremental value is the ability for developers to name the component how they wish (although